Fascinated by people. Interested in the story behind the trend and the value behind the action.

 Presenter and blogger on value, marketing strategy, public relations, small businesses, nonprofits, family, aging , caregiving, and writing with precision and purpose.

 Member of the American Marketing Association, Insights Association (formerly Marketing Research Association), Scribes (American Society of Legal Writers), and the Legal Writing Institute.

 Professor in marketing, marketing management, advertising, public relations, writing for public relations, digital marketing, nonprofit marketing, consumer behavior, business ethics, and business communication.
-Received the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.
+Recipient of the 2016 Excellence in Teaching Award from the Walla Walla University School of Business.

 Graduated from Whitman College in 1990 with a bachelor of arts degree in history (medieval emphasis).
 Member, Phi Beta Kappa.

 Earned a doctorate in law (JD) from the University of Florida Fredric G. Levin College of Law, graduating cum laude.
 Teaching fellow for both legal research and writing and appellate advocacy.
 Research assistant for Professor C. Doug Miller.
 Earned the Ralph H. Martin Book Award in Estates & Trusts.
 Senior research editor for the Florida Law Review.
 Recipient of the George W. Milam Award for Best Comment as well as the Accomplished Research Award.
 Wrote both a Comment and a Note for publication in that journal.
 Summer associate with Holland & Knight and Dean Mead law firms in Orlando, Florida.
 Took classes at the University of Montana College of Law and was the recipient of the Excellence for the Future Award in Alternate Dispute Resolution.